aayushdugar/AakashYantra/README.md

  # vivaan-is-falcon
+Hello World, We are  Vivaan Ghosal and Aayush Dugar trying to develop

-Developing our falcon agricultural idea
+Developing our falcon agricultural idea,